 Some person wants to know the difference between the shepherd and the Scotch collie dog and, being a breeder, I think I can give the information.
 They are distinct breeds of dogs.
 The collie Is Imported from England… Its color Is sable and white and black and white and some are pure white.
 They are not as good hunters as the shepherd dog.
 The shepherd is one of the oldest breeds of dogs In the world and nobody knows how they originated.
 They are more scrappy than the collie and some of them make good coon dogs.
 They vary in size and color, some are black, some black and white or black and tan, some with yellow legs, etc. Some of them have straight hair and some are curly.

-Around this time (1930s and 1940s) the English Shepherd began to be registered.
-Where did this leave the remaining Scotch Shepherds or working Scotch Collies?
-The AKC would not have them with their rigid standards based on show qualities, so many of them began to be registered as English Shepherds as they looked similar and the English Shepherd standard was sufficiently broad to allow the Scotch dogs in.
-This was good for both breeds as it added more dogs to the small English Shepherd population and it gave the Scotch Shepherds some legitimacy in a world that defined a dog’s worth by its pedigree.
+Around this time (1930s and 1940s) the English Shepherd began to be registered as a breed.
+Where did this leave the remaining old fashioned Scotch Collies?
+The AKC with their rigid standards based on show qualities would not have the old style collies, so many of them began to be registered as English Shepherds as they looked similar and the English Shepherd standard was sufficiently broad to allow the Scottish dogs in.
+This was good for both breeds as it added more dogs to the small English Shepherd population and it gave the Scotch Collies some legitimacy in a world that defined a dog’s worth by its pedigree.

 Old Shep is from a line of Scotch Collies (what Erika DuBois and Mr. McDuffie and I call them) that were bred by one family for over 100 years… Mr. McDuffie stopped using the term Scotch Collie to refer to these dogs as he found that too many people confused this term with dogs that showed clear sighthound heritage.
 He began to refer to them as OTFS.

 Mr. McDuffie recognized that these dogs were different from English Shepherds, their heritage was more Scottish than English, they showed the characteristics of the Scotch Collie which had differentiated them from their English cousins for centuries.
 As George Wood said in 1865 “the Colley, is not unlike the English Sheep-dog in character, though it rather differs from that animal in form”.
-In trying to breed these working Scotch Collies, these Scotch Shepherds, back from the brink, they have been bred with registered English Shepherds of more obvious Scotch heritage as well as select Rough Collies who show working ability, and why not?
-If the English Shepherd breed can borrow from the Scotch Shepherd gene-pool by registering OTFS dogs and working Scotch Collies, then the reverse is also fair, after all these two breeds have mixed for centuries.
+In trying to breed these working Scotch Collies back from the brink, they have been crossed with registered English Shepherds of more obvious Scottish heritage as well as select Rough Collies that display old fashioned brains and ability.
+And why not?
+If the English Shepherd breed could borrow from the Scotch Collie gene-pool by registering Scotch Collies, then the reverse is also fair, after all these two breeds have mixed for centuries.

-May we who breed and fancy this breed of dog, the old Scotch Collie, the Old Time Farm Shepherd, the Old Fashioned Farm Collie, the Scotch Shepherd, keep working towards increasing and promoting our breed.
+May we who breed and fancy the Old-Time Scotch Collie keep working towards increasing and promoting our breed.
 We should be proud to say that, yes, ours is a breed and not a type, ours are not some cross-bred mongrels, but the remnant of an ancient dog breed, a breed much more endangered and fragile than the English Shepherds, but a breed nonetheless.